jugnuarora/Capstone-Project-E-Commerce/project_plan.md

 a.
 Introduction to topic

-   Olist as an example of e-commerce in Brasil
+   Olist as an example of e-commerce in Brazil

-   We want to have a look at how Olist is doing in Brasil by looking at a dataset containing data from 2016 to 2018 containing order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.
+   We want to have a look at how Olist is doing in Brazil by looking at a dataset containing data from 2016 to 2018 containing order status, price, payment and freight performance to customer location, product attributes and finally reviews written by customers.

 b.
 Problem